i18next/i18nextify/README.md

         autorun: true, // setting to false init will return an object with start function
         ele: document.body, // pass in another element if you like to translate another html element
         ignoreTags: ['SCRIPT'], // tags to ignore
+        namespace: false, // set a filename - default namespace will be translation
+        namespaceFromPath: false // set true will use namepace based on window.location.pathname

         // + all options available in i18next
       });